CaryBucz/RV1st/README.md

 ## Guidelines
 This repository is yours to make your own.
 We ask that you work in the **development** branch and only use the **master** branch in the final submission step (see below for instructions on submitting the project).
 Other than that, feel free to configure your directories and workflows how ever you work best.

-**Try to avoid using any libraries or frameworks in your code.** This assessment is designed to showcase your code.
+We are assessing your skills in HTML, CSS, and JavaScript.
+You can use libraries and/or frameworks for this project. *However, we expect you to justify why you used them.* This assessment is designed to showcase your code.
 We want to see as much of it as possible in this project!

 A compiler/build process is not necessary, but if you do use one, please include a `/dist` directory in your final submission.
 We'd like to be able to boot up your project without installing any dependencies.